Decision Intelligence Platform

 But you can show them something imperfect and watch what they correct.

-This is a Factor Probe — deliberately approximate.
+This is a Criteria Probe — deliberately approximate.
 Intentionally imperfect.
 When stakeholders see something that's close but wrong, they can't help but correct it.
+The correction is the intelligence.

 Implementation Timeline